omarHamoudeh/optee_example_digital_wallet/README.md

 # OP-TEE Digital Wallet Example

-This project demonstrates a basic implementation of a digital wallet using the [OP-TEE (Open Portable Trusted Execution Environment)](https://www.op-tee.org/) framework.
-It includes a Trusted Application (TA) and a host application that communicate securely to simulate digital wallet operations.
+This project demonstrates a basic implementation of a digital wallet using [OP-TEE (Open Portable Trusted Execution Environment)](https://www.op-tee.org/), which is built on **Arm TrustZone** technology.
+OP-TEE allows for the secure execution of trusted applications (TAs) in an isolated environment, separate from the normal operating system.

+In this example, a simple digital wallet is implemented with support for secure deposit and withdrawal operations using the OP-TEE framework.

 ## 📦 Project Structure